Exploiting Features and Logits in Heterogeneous Federated Learning: Experiments

 \subsection{Training on non-iid datasets}

+Apart from iid datasets, we conduct non-iid experiments on CIFAR-10 and CINIC-10 as shown in \figurename~\ref{fig_bar_noniid_cifar10}, \figurename~\ref{fig_bar_noniid_cinic10}, \figurename~\ref{fig_noniid_cifar10} and \figurename~\ref{fig_noniid_cinic10}.
+We notice that the training processes of Felo and Velo are unstable compared to the performance in the iid dataset, indicating the knowledge from mid-level features are more biased.
+However, the results of our methods are still the best among these state-of-the-art algorithms.
 The average accuracy in non-iid settings are shown in \figurename~\ref{fig_bar_noniid_cifar10} and \figurename~\ref{fig_bar_noniid_cinic10}.
-According to the figures, the best results still come from Velo, 57.17\% in non-iid CIFAR-10 and 47.61\% in non-iid CINIC-10.
+According to these two figures, the best results still come from Velo, 57.17\% in non-iid CIFAR-10 and 47.61\% in non-iid CINIC-10.
 The second one is 56.88\% in non-iid CIFAR-10 and 47.35\% in non-iid CINIC-10 from Felo.
 It is worth mentioning that the performances of FedHe, FedMD and FedGKT in non-iid CIFAR-10 are worse than their performances in non-iid CINIC-10, since the client number is 20 in CIFAR-10 while it is 10 in CINIC-10.
 Increasing the client number implies more extreme distributions among clients, which are more difficult to be handled by these algorithms.
 Nevertheless, our methods still obtain the best performances compared with other methods when handling these challenging environments.

 In non-iid settings, the data distribution becomes more complex and difficult to handle, but our methods also perform better.
 These results prove that Felo can share better knowledge than other methods.
 Furthermore, Velo is able to exploit the latent information among the mid-level features to improve the quality of synthetic mid-level features, which also reduces the knowledge gaps among different model architectures, leading to better client models and better performances.